Community Expectations & Policies

 Living in a residence hall involves following procedures and policies that help foster a clean, safe, comfortable and respectful community.
 These standards were established to protect the rights, privileges and safety of all persons living on campus.

 Please review the policies and procedures as outlined in your Student Handbook.

-All guests must comply with all Residential Life and Iona College rules and regulations.
+All guests must comply with all Residential Life and Iona University rules and regulations.
 The resident host is responsible for the actions of his/her guest(s) and will also be held accountable for any damages or inappropriate behavior while the guest is in the residence hall or on the campus.